What Size Hail Damages a Roof? 1-Inch, Quarter-Size & 2-Inch Hail Explained

 Replace: (if all of these apply)

 Not all hail damage requires full replacement.
 In many cases, targeted repair or simply keeping an eye on the roof is the better option.
-If you are unsure which category your roof falls into, a no-cost inspection from Mangold Roofing gives you a clear answer before problems get worse.
+If you are unsure which category your roof falls into, a professional inspection can help confirm whether monitoring, repair, or replacement makes the most sense.

 When to Take Action After a Hailstorm